F.Cuz: 2010: Jiggy, No One, overseas activities, and Gorgeous

 F.Cuz was officially announced by CAN&J Entertainment on December 6, 2009.
 Following the announcement, each day one member would introduce themselves to the public through a short video that showcased their talents; the videos amassed over 30,000 views.
 In anticipation of their debut, F.Cuz began filming the music video for "Jiggy," their debut release, on December 15, 2009.
-"Jiggy" was digitally released on January 8, 2010 and they held their debut performance the same day on KBS' Music Bank.
+"Jiggy" was digitally released on January 8, 2010, and they held their debut performance the same day on KBS' Music Bank.
 In February, it was announced that F.Cuz had signed with Taiwanese label SEEDMUSIC to pursue activities overseas.
 On March 8, "Jiggy" was digitally released in Taiwan and Hong Kong.
 On March 11, 2010, F.Cuz made their Korean comeback with their first mini-album and title song "No One."

-F.Cuz has come back with a new album called "Gorgeous" with the title track "Midnight Sun" on November 18, 2010.
-After eight months of hiatus, many fans were anticipating their comeback.
-Their single, "Midnight Sun" has become a huge hit and the group is earning more recognition.
-In order to prevent being labeled as a "failure group", F.Cuz released another single from their album, "친구졸업 (Friend's Graduation), renaming it as "Wanna Be Your Love".
-This song has a very cute and bubbly image that completely contradicts to the dark concept of "Midnight Sun" and F.Cuz is steadily gaining more popularity.
-Unfortunately, member Kan has recently been involved in a serious car accident after filming for the drama Athena: Goddess of War and going back to Seoul.
-He, his manager and four other people in the car received major and minor injuries after the car slipped on ice and crashed, forcing the group to halt activities for their new song.
+F.Cuz returned with a new album called "Gorgeous" with the title track "Midnight Sun" on November 18, 2010.
+They released another single from the album, "친구졸업 (Friend's Graduation), with the English title "Wanna Be Your Love".
+This song has a cute and bubbly image that completely contradicts the dark concept of "Midnight Sun".
+In January 2011, member Kan was involved in a serious car accident going back to Seoul after filming for the drama Athena: Goddess of War.
+He, his manager, and four other people in the car received major and minor injuries after the car slipped on ice and crashed, forcing the group to halt activities for their new song.

 2011–13: LeeU's withdrawal, For Century Ultimate Zest, Hello Again

 On May 21, 2011, Can Entertainment announced that Lee-U would be leaving the group in August after releasing their Japanese debut single.
-The record company cited musical differences and to focus Lee-U's career as a solo singer.
+The record company cited musical differences and Lee-U's desire to focus on a career as a solo singer.
 Can Entertainment and Lee-U's agency, Castle J Enterprise, came to an agreement to withdraw him from the group.
-The group will be adding 2 new members to replace Lee-U.
+The group added two new members, Daegeon and Raehyun, to replace Lee-U.

 On April 27, 2012, F.Cuz released their new mini album "For Century Ultimate Zest."
 They made their comeback with promotions for the title track "NO. 1."

-In August, they released "꿈꾸는" (Dreaming I), a single.
+In August 2012, they released "꿈꾸는" (Dreaming I), a single.

-In April, F.Cuz returned to Japan with the single "Hello Again" along with a music video.
+In April 2013, F.Cuz returned to Japan with the single "Hello Again" along with a music video.
 On October 31, 2013, they released their 5th Japanese single, titled "Change".
 F.Cuz spent the rest of 2013 promoting in Japan.